hackintoanetwork/SpaceX-Starlink-Router-Gen-2-XSS/README.md

 You can see the Korean version of the post here : <br>
 <a href="https://hackintoanetwork.com/blog/2023-starlink-router-gen2-xss-kor/">```https://hackintoanetwork.com/blog/2023-starlink-router-gen2-xss-kor```</a>

-## TL;DR

 ---
+title: "2023 SpaceX / Starlink Router Gen 2 XSS (ENG)"
+description: "Found by Sehyoung Lee @hackintoanetwork"
+dateString: Dec 2023
+draft: false
+tags: ["SpaceX", "Starlink", "Router", "Dishy" ,"Exploit", "Hacking", "Bug bounty"]
+---
+# TL;DR

+---

-Through the XSS vulnerability present in the initial setup page of the second-generation router, an attacker can gain control of the Router and the Dishy.
+A `Cross-Site Scripting (XSS)` vulnerability in the initial `captive portal` page of the second-generation router could allow an attacker to take control of the `router` and `Dishy`.

-## **The Basics**
+# **The Basics**

 ---